BASED IN SLIGO, IRELAND

 The Story

 For almost a year, the band remained unchanged, but then the lineup began to change regularly.
-The first to leave was John McKenna, who was replaced by Finny Thomas (RIP-Craughwell) on bass.
-Gerry Gallagher was replaced by Mike Mannion (Glenamaddy) on guitar.
+The first to leave was John McKenna, who was replaced by Finny Thomas (RIP-Craughwell) on bass, a couple of months later Gerry Gallagher left to return to Sligo and was replaced by Mike Mannion (Glenamaddy) on guitar.

 Around 1976, two more original members, Joe Bernie and Frank Clancy left the band.
 Frank was replaced by John Murphy on keyboards, but the band did not add a sax player and went to a six piece for the rest of its history.
 Also in 1976, Finny Thomas left the band and Mike Mannion moved over to bass when they added Gerry Kelly on guitar.
-During the mid to late seventies, other musicians came and went including Dean Lane (Castlerea) on bass, Don Woods from Drumshanbo (lead guitar), Portlaoise native, Eddie Keating (rhythm guitar), Joe Beggy (guitar) and Gabriel Donohue from Athenry (guitar).
+During the mid to late seventies, other musicians came and went including Dean Lane (Castlerea - bass), Padraig Crehan (Athboy - bass), Don Woods (Drumshanbo - guitar), Eddie Keating (Portlaoise - guitar), Joe Beggy (guitar) and Gabriel Donohue (Athenry - guitar).

 Although the band continued to change its lineup throughout the seventies, the powerhouse vocal style of Magic (a.k.a Kevin Walsh) kept the band growing and moving forward.
 More chart singles followed including Run Samson Run (No. 11), Lend A Hand this Christmas (No. 6), and Reaching Out (No. 9).

-Finally, in late 1979, after five years on the road, Kevin called it quits and moved to local cabaret in Galway.
+In May 1979, after five years on the road, Kevin Walsh called it quits and moved to local cabaret in Galway.
 In his place, the band drafted Cornelius "Con" Ward, an eighteen year old from Donegal to step in and fill Magic's shoes, which he did admirably.
 In fact, the singers had quit similar voices.
 Cornelius had previously played with Geraldine and the Cufflinks from Co.
 Donegal.
+The band continued to make singles which made the charts including Fiesta De La Playa (#19) and He's Got the Whole World in His Hands (#15).
+At that point the band's lineup was: Con (vocals), Mickey Belton (drums), Declan O'Farrell (keyboards), Johnny Carroll (trumpet), Padraig Creehan (bass) and Tommy Moran (guitar).

-Around 1980/81, the band packed it in.
-The ballroom scene had finally succumbed to the discos and hotel extensions and Johnny Carroll went on the road as a solo act.
+Johnny Carroll went on the road as a solo act.
 As "The Man With The Golden Trumpet," Johnny enjoyed a great deal of success over the next 20 plus years and still performs today.
 Kevin Walsh still performs locally around Galway as does Joe Bernie, who released a CD a few years ago.
-Frank Clancy runs a company in Tuam.
+Frank Clancy ran a company in Tuam and is now retired.
 Gerry Gallagher is still gigging around Sligo and runs this website.
+John McKenna is living in his native Kingscourt and performs regularly in the area with his one man show.
+Mickey Belton continues to be one of Galway's top session drummers and performs regularly on the jazz scene.

 Photo Gallery